You have goals for your business and you’re ready to take it to the next level. With the right planning, incorporation could be a leap forward.

 Because an incorporated business possesses the same rights as a human being, the personal responsibility of shareholders becomes limited to the money they’ve invested in the business.
-The company itself is responsible for its debts and obligations.
+Except in certain cases where it’s possible to seek liability from shareholders or directors, the company itself is responsible for its debts and obligations.

 As a separate legal entity, an incorporated company will survive the death of its founder.
 Selling a corporation is also more straightforward.

 An incorporated company pays fewer taxes on net revenue (profits) generated from commercial activity.
 In Ontario, an SME is required to pay 13.5% in 2018 (12.5% for 2019) of tax every year on the first $500,000 of taxable business income and 26.5% on revenue that exceeds this.
 These rates may vary, but are often more advantageous than those that apply for individual employment income.